neoxygen/neo4j-neoclient/README.md

 If a slave is no more reachable, it will automatically check if other slaves are configured.
 If yes it will attempt to send the query again to the other slave connections.

+If you have loggers settled up, an `alert` entry will be logged to inform you of slave connection failure.

 ```php